Never been a better time to become an apprentice in Wisconsin

-Wisconsin Apprenticeship Growth and Enhancement Strategies (WAGE$) project — Last September, the Wisconsin Department of Workforce Development (DWD) received a $5 million grant to enhance its apprenticeship program.
+Wisconsin Apprenticeship Growth and Enhancement Strategies (WAGE$) project — In 2015, the Wisconsin Department of Workforce Development (DWD) received a $5 million grant to enhance its apprenticeship program into the year 2020.
 The DWD's Bureau of Apprenticeship Standards (BAS) has invested the grant funds in the Wisconsin Apprenticeship Growth and Enhancement Strategies (WAGE$) project.
 WAGE$ registers new apprenticeships in high-growth occupations in the manufacturing, health care and IT industries, and the project will also expand upon other existing programs.
-With the grant money received, it is anticipated that up to 1,000 new apprentices and 542 additional incumbent workers statewide will undergo training and skills development within a five-year period.
+With the grant money received, 1,000 new apprentices and 542 additional incumbent workers statewide are undergoing training and skills development within a five-year period.

 Tools of the Trade scholarships — While learning on the job, apprentices earn modest wages and have limited options for financial aid to help with program tuition.
 This can make it challenging for them to cover the rest of their expenses, including tools, equipment and clothing necessary for certain apprenticeships.
 Depending on the trade, the cost of tools alone can stand in the way of program completion.

-Great Lakes Higher Education Guaranty Corp. and WTCS have come to the rescue, awarding $1,000 Tools of the Trade Apprentice Scholarships to help apprentices at Wisconsin’s technical colleges who struggle to cover these out-of-pocket expenses.
-Last year, Great Lakes awarded $200,000 in scholarships to 200 construction and industrial trade apprentices attending WTCS colleges.
+Ascendium (formerly called Great Lakes Higher Education Guaranty Corp.) and WTCS have come to the rescue, awarding $1,500 Tools of the Trade Apprentice Scholarships to help apprentices at Wisconsin’s technical colleges who struggle to cover these out-of-pocket expenses.
+Ascendium has awarded over $900,000 in scholarships to construction and industrial trade apprentices attending WTCS colleges.

 “Historically, there hasn’t been a lot of help for apprentices that were struggling financially,” adds Kiel.
 “I think Tools of the Trade has had a good, positive impact.”